oomlout/oomlout_oomp_builder/navigation/oobb/part/tool_holder_vertical/05_05_20_ex_tool_screwdriver_hex_wera_60_mm_x2/part/readme.md

-# Oobb Part Tool Holder Vertical 05 05 20 Ex Tool Screwdriver Hex Wera 60 Mm X2
+# Oobb Part Tool Holder Vertical 05 05 20 Ex Tool Screwdriver Hex Wera 60 mm X2

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base